Artificial Intelligence for Academic Writing

 We seek to comprehensively aid researchers during the entire writing process.
 This goal will be achieved through our applied research, development, and innovation (R+D+i), merging the latest technological advances with established writing guidelines.
 Our R+D+i is manifested in WriteWise, a unique software that will modernize scientific writing by reducing the time and effort required by researchers when writing and by journals/academic publishers when reviewing manuscript submissions.

-To learn more about the team behind our research into AI for Science, visit Our Team.
+To learn more about the team behind our research into AI for Academic Writing, visit Our Team.

 for Natural Language Processing